data-science-with-r/data-visualization-transformation-project/README.md

 <summary>Reflection questions</summary>

 - What were some strategies you used to effectivly answer each research question?
 - What did you find challanging when working through the project?
-What strategies did you use to overcome these challanges?
+What strategies did you use to overcome these challenges?
 - Identify one skill after completing this project that you wish to continue bettering.
 - What communication strategies did you use when articulating your findings?
 Are they effective to a broader audience?